Congratulations on your new arrival

 If your baby was born in Rutland, you can register the birth at Rutland Register Office.
 Registration is by appointment, which can be made by calling the Register Office on 01572 758 380

-Once you have registered the birth, your baby will be given a free short certificate.
+Once you have registered the birth of your baby you can buy a short birth certificate for £4.
 A short certificate gives the name of the child, their sex and their date of birth (this can be used for benefits claims).